lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 ```
 GET "restaurants"
 ```
-- He can add a new restaurant.
+- He can add a new restaurant, and be redirected to the `show view` of that new restaurant.

 ```
 GET "restaurants/new"